cloudmesh-community/book/chapters/class/assignments-523.md

 Group requirements project paper:

-: The requirements are clearly stated in another section of the epub.
+: The requirements are clearly stated in another section of the ePub.